kstwkiv/flight-data-analysis-project/README.md

 flight: The flight number

-source_city: The city from which the flight departs (all flights are from Delhi)
+source_city: The city from which the flight departs

 departure_time: Time of day the flight departs (Morning, Afternoon, Evening, Night)

-stops: Number of stops (zero, one)
+stops: Number of stops (zero, one, two_or_more)

 arrival_time: Time of day the flight arrives (Morning, Afternoon, Evening, Night)

-destination_city: The city where the flight arrives (all flights are to Mumbai)
+destination_city: The city where the flight arrives

-class: The class of travel (Economy)
+class: The class of travel

 duration: Duration of the flight in hours